hbctraining/main/GitHub_HTML_reference.md

 # HTML Basics

-GitHub's Markdown format supports a limited about of HTML formatting.
-Ths goal of this reference is to provide users of GitHub Markdown with a reference that they can use when using HTML within GitHub's Markdown.
+GitHub's Markdown format supports a limited amount of HTML formatting.
+The goal of this reference is to provide users of GitHub Markdown with a reference that they can use when using HTML within GitHub's Markdown.

 The basic syntax of HTML will look like: